Indian Flat to Railroad Flat

 Mile 14.2: Split Rock (IV+)

 Towards the end of the gorge there is a obvious horizon line.
-At high water Split Rock is one of the best rapids in the west.
+At high water Split Rock is one of the best rapids in the west and by by far the most exciting part of a Merced River rafting trip.
 Enter on the left and work left to avoid the big feature at the bottom of the rapid.
 Eddy out quickly as Corner Pocket is just downstream.

 Mile 14.3: Corner Pocket (IV)